Cellulose insulation: Disadvantages

 The R-value of 3.6 to 3.8 per inch is good but not the best.
 Material cost per R-value is good but labor cost goes up because it takes more material and time to install than fiberglass insulation at the same R-Value.

 Dust

 Cellulose contains small particles which can be blown into the house through inadequate seals around fixtures or small holes.

 Installation expertise and building codes

-In some areas it can be difficult to locate installers that are experienced with cellulose.
-An experienced installer understands how to correctly dense-pack loose fill dry cellulose, how to best apply stabilized (partly wet) cellulose on sloped surfaces, and the proper time required for wet-spray cellulose to dry.
+Not all insulation installers are experienced with cellulose.
+Some installation considerations specific to cellulose include how to dense-pack loose-fill dry cellulose; how to apply stabilized (partly wet) on sloped surfaces, and the proper time required for wet-spray cellulose to dry.

-As with other non-batt insulation, US city and regional/state building codes may not be updated for cellulose insulation.
-Homeowners should call the city to verify that the insulation will be approved, and it may be necessary to provide product specifications to the city.
-This is not difficult, and the installer and the manufacturer should both be willing to handle this process, saving the homeowner any true effort.
+Building codes concerning cellulose insulation may vary regionally, so local building officials should be consulted before planning an installation.

 Slumping

 If improperly installed, loose fill cellulose could settle after application.
 In some situations this could leave areas of wall uninsulated.
 With correct training in installation methods and quality control techniques this is ruled out by installing to tested densities preventing any future settlement.